inab/docker-textmining-tools/dictionaries-annotation/own-ades-terminology-annotation/README.md

 # own-ades-terminology-annotation

-treatment-related findings related facets annotator component: manifestations of findings,
+Annotation of secondary facets related to treatment-related findings.

 ## Description

+Annotation of manifestations of findins, observation qualification, negation keywords, etc.

+This component is a step ot the treatment-related findings.

 Internally, the own-ades-terminology-annotation library uses the generic nlp-generic-dictionary-annotation https://github.com/inab/docker-textmining-tools/tree/ master/nlp-generic-dictionary-annotation.
 This library is a generic component that annotate text with parametrices GATE-formatted gazetters/dictionaries.
 In other words, the hepatotoxicity-annotation library is an instance of the nlp-generic-dictionary-annotation with the hepatotoxicity dictionaries.